vasilis-stylianou/vasilis-stylianou.github.io/_posts/2018-07-15-expenditures.md

 ---
 ## Intro:

 Members of Congress and Congressional offices receive an annual budget to spend on staff, supplies, transportation, and other expenses.
 Each quarter, representatives report the recipients of their expenditures.
-ProPublica complies these reports into research-ready CSV files and publishes them [here](https://projects.propublica.org/represent/expenditures).
+ProPublica complies these reports into research-ready csv files and publishes them [here](https://projects.propublica.org/represent/expenditures).
 In this post I will study the detailed (not summary) data.

 Note: There is an updated version of the 2015Q2 file in the zip archive; use this and discard the original.
 For convenience I renamed this file to "2015Q2-house-disburse-detail.csv".